eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-01-26-office-hour.md

 ### Open planning / community

-- New location for Open Meeting info can be found [here](https://eclipse-tractusx.github.io/community/open-meetings).
-Calendar file can be downloaded from there.
+- New [Open Meetings Links](https://eclipse-tractusx.github.io/community/open-meetings) are listed directly on our webpage to participate and separate calendar files can be downloaded from there.
 - Office hours will probably start a few minutes later so the people don't have to wait until everyone gets there.
 - Commiters and Contributors Meeting could be a new form of communication where the committers are more involved getting some pressure off the System Team.
 - Newjoiner rounds for basic introductions would be held every 2 weeks in a separate session.